 - Genius Bruiser: Is highly intelligent on top of being a Flying Brick.

-- Irony: A cape whose most dangerous ability is her super-intelligence winds up brain-dead.
+- Irony: A cape whose most dangerous ability is her super-intelligence winds up brain-dead from underestimating someone.

 - Heroic Build: A side effect of her powers.